Growth Gaps for Quotients by Confined Subgroups: Negligible quotient growth for confined subgroups

 \subsection{Negligible growth for confined subgroups: proper action}

-We are ready to prove Theorem \ref{NegliGrowthThm}, which follows immediately from the one in any proper action. \begin{thm} Assume that $G$ acts properly on a geodesic metric space $X$ with a contracting element.
-Let $H$ be a confined subgroup with a non-degenerate confining subset.
+We are ready to prove Theorem \ref{NegliGrowthThm}, which is an immediate consequence of the more general result in a proper action. \begin{thm} Assume that $G$ acts properly on a geodesic metric space $X$ with a contracting element.
+Let $H$ be a confined subgroup with a finite non-degenerate confining subset.
 Then

 \end{thm}